 You will study four core modules:

-You will also choose three optional modules from a range which includes:
+You will also choose two optional modules from a range that may include:

 Contemporary Translation Theory

 This module considers the problems faced by translators from a theoretical point of view.
 It examines current theoretical thinking in the field of Translation Studies, including cultural theories, sociological theories, political approaches, among others.
 The module emphasises the role and position of translation (and translators) in processes of identity construction, language/cultural planning, and in the spread of political and religious ideologies.

 Languages available include: French, German, Italian, Japanese, Mandarin Chinese, Russian and Spanish.
 All these languages can be studied at beginners level and the more popular ones are also available at higher levels.
 Advanced modules are offered in French, German and Spanish only.
 If you are interested in this option, please contact the programme convenors as early as possible as you will need to register for these modules before the start of the academic year.

 In addition to your taught modules, you will complete a 15,000-word project, which can take one of three forms:

 - Traditional written dissertation: a substantial piece of independent research totalling 15,000 words.